 Dry Bait: In the last 3 years, dry pellets have come into wide use.
 The advantage of dry pellets is that shrimp will stay in the pot eating.
 With the Wet Bait, if they can’t get at the bait, they will leave.

 However, Dry Bait takes a little more preparation.
 Not much, but more.
-I prefer the new Power House Pellets marketed at Sportco and Outdoor Emporium.
+I prefer the pellets marketed at Sportco and Outdoor Emporium.
 The pellets, which are already pre-soaked in scent, need to be put in a blender and whirred around a bit.
 Then, I soak them in one of the above-mentioned oils for at least 12 hours.
 A bit longer if possible doesn’t hurt.
 Then, you can use it as is, although I usually mix it with more scent, or mix it with wet cat food.
 Then, you have the best of both worlds.
 Or, simply use one container of mixed pellets and one of cat food.
 When mixing your wet bait (cat food), mix one cup of blended, pre-soaked Power House Pellets with 6 cups of cat food and one can of mackerel.

-Taking care of your Shrimp Catch
+care of your Shrimp Catch

 When you bring your pot aboard, carefully count them live into one-gallon plastic storage bags.
 Have each gallon bag clearly marked with the name of the person on your boat to whom they belong.
 A gallon bag will easily hold forty spot shrimp.
 Put them on ice.
 They will usually stay live for up to 5 hours.
 Don’t put them into melted ice water, as they will almost immediately die.
 ALWAYS keep your catch on Ice, not in melted ice water.